-Merchants Bank Internet Banking, when used correctly, has been designed to ensure that only you, or those you specifically authorize, have access to your account information.
-When you conduct banking transactions using Merchants Internet Banking, a number of security measures are working in the background to provide you with confidential and secure access.
+Merchants Bank Online Banking, when used correctly, has been designed to ensure that only you, or those you specifically authorize, have access to your account information.
+When you conduct banking transactions using Merchants Online Banking, a number of security measures are working in the background to provide you with confidential and secure access.
 However, it is very important that you keep your computer up to date and follow current security best practices to keep yourself safe and secure while using the Internet.
 Here are some helpful tips:

 - Online Banking Security Tips

-- Identity Theft Protection Tips
+- ID Theft Protection Tips

 - Tips for disposing of your mobile device